-Effects of the individual chemical responses are well reported in the literature; thereby, overlooking the consequences of mixture exposure.
-There is worldwide decline in the male fertility and exposure to organochlorines and their mixture pose a risk to the male reproductive health.
-Male reproductive system is an understudied system and previously conducted studies have shown the interreference of the organochlorine cocktail with reproductive health.
-Testicular GJIC plays a vital role in spermatogenesis and steroidogenesis; however, they are often overlooked due to the lack of HCS (high content screening) method.
+Effects of the individual chemical responses are well reported in the literature; yet, overlooking the consequences of mixture exposure.
+There is worldwide decline in male fertility and exposure to organochlorines and their mixture pose a risk to the male reproductive health.
+The male reproductive system is an understudied system and previously conducted studies have shown the interreference of the organochlorine cocktail with reproductive health.
+Testicular GJIC plays a vital role in spermatogenesis and steroidogenesis; however, they are often overlooked due to the lack of HCS (High Content Screening) method.
 In this study, we assessed the effects of organochlorine cocktails on gap junction intercellular communication (GJIC) in murine male prepubertal testicular (Leydig Tm3 and Sertoli Tm4) cells using the multiparametric scrape load dye transfer (SLDT) assay.
 The organochlorine mixture inhibited testicular GJIC at the non-cytotoxic concentrations in both Leydig (Tm3) and Sertoli cells (Tm4), respectively.
 In conclusion, GJIC is an important marker of the testicular toxicity as the inhibition in GJIC could lead to the cancer formation in further stages.

 9) Antimicrobial peptides: A solution to bacterial antibiotic resistance?

-Discovery of antibiotics enabled the development of our society as we know today.
-Previously deathly diseases became a mere discomfort.
+The discovery of antibiotics has enabled the development of our society as we know today.
+Previously deathly diseases have become a mere discomfort.
 However, in the 21st century, we may experience the end of this antibiotic era due to the rapid emergence of antibiotic-resistant bacterial strains.
 According to the WHO, resistant bacteria might cause more than 10 million deaths a year worldwide by 2050.
 To prevent such a scenario from happening, new types of antibiotics are desperately needed.
 Antimicrobial peptides constitute a class of potential novel therapeutics.
-Despite being highly active against various pathogens, their clinical use is often prevented due to multiple reasons, cytotoxicity being one of them.
+Despite being highly active against various pathogens, their clinical use is often prevented for multiple reasons, cytotoxicity being one of them.
 The presented project aims to reveal amino acid patterns responsible for the peptide selectivity towards bacterial cells, exploiting the differences in cellular membrane lipid composition.
 Such knowledge will enable modifications of existing antimicrobial peptides to enhance their selectivity as well as the design of novel antimicrobial peptides with low cytotoxicity.
 Such an improvement of the peptides would increase their chances of progressing into the clinical trials.

 10) Telomeres in plants and humans – not so similar, not so different

 Although the principles of telomere biology are conserved and point to common evolutionary roots of eukaryotes, their implications for cell and organism survival, senescence, and aging are not shared among kingdoms.
 In particular, plants show specific features of their growth and development.
 The requirement to finish the incomplete replication of chromosome ends is common for all organisms with linear chromosomes.
 In eukaryotes, this requirement is commonly solved by a specific nucleoprotein enzyme complex called telomerase.
 It consists of two major subunits in most of the organisms: telomerase RNA (TR) and telomerase reverse transcriptase (TERT).
-However, holoenzyme of functional telomerase is composed of many other proteins that can regulate telomerase biogenesis or its access to the telomeres.
+However, the holoenzyme of functional telomerase is composed of many other proteins that can regulate telomerase biogenesis or its access to the telomeres.
 We recently demonstrated that some protein homologues participate in TERT biogenesis also in plants.
 Since the genuine plant RNA subunit of telomerase has been identified only recently, it has yet to be found out if the assembly of the telomerase holoenzyme into catalytically active complex is aided by snoRNA proteins, as it is in mammals.
-In this presentation, differences between human and plant telomere biology will be shown, with emphasis on the comparison of telomere associated proteins acting in humans and in A. thaliana model plant.
+In this presentation, the differences between human and plant telomere biology will be shown, with an emphasis on the comparison of telomere associated proteins acting in humans and in A. thaliana model plant.
 The knowledge of plant telomere biology could help us to understand how efficient are plant molecular systems in ensuring maintenance of genome stability.